Sebastian Coe on ‘uncomfortable’ duty as Christine Mboma sprints into spotlight

 Could she break the 200m record set by Florence Griffith Joyner, which has stood since 1988?
 “I think it’s possible,” answered Coe.
 Would that make this situation a bigger issue?
 “Probably”.

 Of course, figures of what is acceptable and what distances are prohibited were not plucked out of thin air.
-But to the broader public, the arbitrary sense of what races can be run, and where and when they can run them purveys.
+But to the broader public, the arbitrary sense of what races can be run, and where and when they can run them, purveys.
 It is no different among athletes out here in Tokyo.

 “It is tough,” said Thomas when asked about the athlete that bumped her down to bronze.
 “It is hard to have an opinion on that when I don’t know their biology or how decisions are being made, so I do my best to stay out of it.”